portier/portier-broker/README.rst

 **store** has a ``redis_url`` value that points to a Redis database.
-This is used for ephemeral state, most importantly for tracking login attempts while waiting for authorization from the user.
-The broker itself is stateless.
-``expire_sessions`` contains the lifetime (in seconds) for sessions kept during login attempts.
-In the example, login attempts are timed out after 900s, or 15 minutes.
+This is used for ephemeral state, most importantly for tracking login attempts while waiting for authorization from the user, and caching of identity provider configuration.
+The broker itself is stateless. ``expire_sessions`` contains the lifetime (in seconds) for sessions kept during login attempts.
+In the example, login attempts are timed out after 900s, or 15 minutes. ``expire_cache`` contains the lifetime (in seconds) for the cache entries.

 **smtp** contains SMTP client settings, currently just the ``address``, which should be in the format ``<host>:<port>``.